Agana Sailing Itinerary

 Things to do

 While waiting for your boat to be ready for you, head to one of the 2 beaches right next to the marina, eat in one of the restaurants, or head into towns of Trogir or Split.
 The many attractions in Split include the famous Diocletian’s Palace, a UNESCO World Heritage Site.
 Aside from sightseeing with a tour guide, there is also the option to visit Game of Thrones filming locations, or simply explore the old town core inclusive restaurants and bars yourself.
-Closer to Agana is Trogir town- a fascinating place to visit, making you feel as though you have stepped into a time warp to a distant era in the past, also under UNESCO protection.
+Closer to Agana is Trogir town, a fascinating place to visit, making you feel as though you have stepped into a time warp to a distant era in the past, also under UNESCO protection.
 The Roman ruins of Solin and the natural wonders of the Krka National Park are just a couple of the additional points of interest in the vicinity of Agana base.

 Facilities

-Agana 7 Day Itinerary – Northern Islands
+7-Day Agana Sailing Itinerary – Northern Islands

 Sićenica